-2. Data Protection Issues
+Data Protection Issues

-2.1 All University staff are governed by the requirements of the Data Protection Act 1998.
+All University staff are governed by the requirements of the UK's data protection laws.
 Under this act, all data relating to a person's physical or mental health is regarded as sensitive, personal data.
 The University's policy on data protection contains guidance on the use of sensitive information.
 Further advice on this can be sought from the University's Information Compliance Officer.